angular-es/Angular-es/aio-es/content/guide/upgrade-setup.md

 {@a download}

-## Download
+## Descargar
-<a href="https://github.com/angular/quickstart/archive/master.zip" title="Download the QuickStart seed repository">Download the QuickStart seed</a>
+<a href="https://github.com/angular/quickstart/archive/master.zip" title="Descargar the QuickStart seed repository">Descargar the QuickStart seed</a>
 and unzip it into your project folder.
 Then perform the remaining steps with these terminal commands.